gvwilson/sensibleadventures/nardica/nardica.md

 "You don't shush me on my ship, not 'less you want to---"

-"Someone's trying to break into my room."
+"Someone is breaking into my room."
 Wales' good humor had vanished.
-"Warm up your engine and get ready to cast off.
+"Warm up the engines and get ready to cast off.
-I'll be back in a few minutes."
+I'll be back in ten minutes."

 "We'll cast off when *I* say!"
 Uncle Jack said angrily.